 The point scale for retention of the major applies to all English courses that may be used to fulfill major requirements.
 No requirement for the major may be taken satisfactory/unsatisfactory.

 Students who meet the prerequisite, define a project, and secure the support of a department tutor and a second reader may elect to take English 483, 484, the Honors Thesis, and, upon successful completion, graduate with “Honors in English.”
 Students seeking honors in English will complete 12 courses, and students seeking honors in English with a creative writing concentration will complete 14 courses.

 Students planning to continue the study of English in graduate school should confer with their advisors to be sure that they have planned a substantial and adequate curriculum.
 They should be proficient in at least one foreign language.
 Most universities require two languages, and some require a classical language as well.
 Work in classical or foreign literature, history, philosophy, art, music, and some of the social sciences reinforces preparation in the major and enhances one’s chances for success in graduate study.

 Requirements for the Concentration in Creative Writing

-In addition to the requirements for the English major, requires four writing workshops at the 200 level or above.
-These courses include 278, 279, 280, 378, 379, 380, 382, 386, 478, and 479.
-Students may count Beginning Playwriting (Theater and Dance 141) as one of their creative writing courses.
-English majors wishing to pursue a concentration in creative writing should declare the English major with a concentration in creative writing; the creative writing minor only exists for students whose declared major is not English.
+The English major with a concentration in creative writing requires 13 courses.
+Four courses must be writing workshops at the 200 level or above (English 278, 279, 280, 378, 379, 380, 382, 386, 478, and 479).
+English majors wishing to pursue a concentration in creative writing should declare the English major with a concentration in creative writing; the creative writing minor is only an option for students whose declared major is not English.
 Students are encouraged to take at least one course in a genre other than their sequence genre.
 Students should note that creative nonfiction courses are not offered as frequently as fiction and poetry courses.